Cornell experts on coronavirus - Societal impact

-If you are interested in other angles to this story, please find a list of experts who can discuss the pandemic's impact on the economy, job markets and specific industries, as well as a list of faculty on the science and public health aspects of this crisis.
+If you are interested in other angles to this story, please find experts to discuss vaccines and the pandemic's effects on healthcare systems, COVID's impact on the economy, its effects on countries around the world, and the science and public health aspects of this crisis.

 Sahara Byrne, professor of communications, studies when and why youth resist campaigns, interventions and policies designed to protect them from engaging in risky behaviors.
 She is concerned about teens who may be secretly vaping during this coronavirus pandemic, because their parents may not take them to the hospital if their symptoms worsen.
 Byrne is part of a team of researchers who are studying the most effective health warnings to include in advertisements for electronic cigarettes.

 Erin York Cornwell examines neighborhood context and social connectedness of older adults, and how it shapes their health and well-being.
 She can talk about how social distancing could exacerbate already high levels of social isolation among older adults in rural areas and the importance of maintaining a connection with older adults who may be especially vulnerable to both the coronavirus and the behavioral changes that we’re making to reduce its spread.

 Tom Gilovich, a psychology professor at Cornell University who has studied the happiness people derive from experiences, is available to discuss the impact quarantine can have a person's happiness and perspective about the world.